 - Payment of Bonus Act, 1965

-The code will give common definitions for all acts mentioned above and the effective sections have been merged for easy compliance management.
+The code gives common definitions for all acts mentioned above and the effective sections have been merged for easy compliance management.

-- No discrimination among male, female and transgender employees on the ground of sex in the matter of wages.
+- No discrimination among male, female and transgender employees on the grounds of sex in the matter of wages.

 - Disputes to be decided by the authority notified.

-- The Minimum Wages for different Scheduled Employments will be abolished.
-There will be one common minimum wage for all employments which will also include previously not included employments.
+- The minimum wages for different Scheduled Employments will be abolished.
+There may be one common minimum wage for all employments which will also include previously not included employments.

 Payment of Wages

-- Wages will be deposited in the same in the bank account of the employees, electronically or by cheque.
-Wages can be paid in cash, up to an amount which would be notified by the appropriate government.
+- Wages will be deposited in the bank account of the employees, electronically or by cheque.
+Wages can be paid in cash, up to an amount which will be notified by the appropriate government.

 - Payment of wages has been made applicable to all class of establishments and employees.
-Previously only employees earning less than 18,000 wages per month were covered and establishments defined or notified were covered.
+Previously only employees earning less than INR 24,000 per month were covered and establishments defined or notified were covered.

-- The Act has been summarized in the code, there has been no changes to the provisions.
+- The Act has been summarized in the code, there are no changes to the provisions.

 Payment of Bonus

-- Only the employees earning monthly salaries below the amount notified by the appropriate government will be eligible for bonus.
+- Only employees earning monthly salaries below the amount notified by the appropriate Government will be eligible for bonus.

-- Employee will be disqualified from bonus if he is dismissed from service on conviction for sexual harassment also.
+- An employee will be disqualified for bonus if he/she is dismissed from service on conviction of sexual harassment.

-- Bonus shall be paid by crediting sum in the bank account of the employee.
+- Bonus shall be paid by crediting the sum eligible in the bank account of the employee.

 Labour Code On Social Security and Welfare